 Specialist Disciplinary and Grievance Solicitors in Manchester and London

-Our solicitors can help you through the process of both raising a grievance or disciplinary action, and defending a grievance.
-We can help you with everything from deciding your grievance procedures to defencing your business.
+Our solicitors can help you through the process of both raising a grievance or disciplinary action, or defending a grievance.
+We can help you with everything from advising on disciplinary and grievance procedures to defending your business at the employment tribunal.

-The Advisory, Conciliation and Arbitration Service (‘ACAS’) give an outline for how to approach the disciplinary procedure.
+The Advisory, Conciliation and Arbitration Service (‘ACAS’) give an outline of how to approach the disciplinary procedure.
 They advise the following 5 step approach:

 - Get the Facts – You need to carry out reasonable investigations to establish the facts.
 This can be through interviews with employees or any other necessary enquiries.

 - Inform the Employee – Once you have all the facts you should inform your employee in writing of your intention to enter disciplinary proceedings and invite them to a meeting.